fuku5/fuku5.github.io/templates/index.md

 ## Activities
+- 2023 Aug.
+Special session organizer (Designing trustworthy human agent interaction in dynamic context) at the 32nd IEEE International Conference on Robot and Human Interactive Communication (RO-MAN 2023).
+- 2023 May - Reverse mentor for Liberal Democratic Party of Japan.
 - 2022 Dec.
 Workshop organizer (Cognitive Human-agent Interaction) at the International Conference of Human-agent Interaction 2022.
 - 2020 Apr. - 2022 Mar.
 Vice-chair, Young Researcher Association of Japanese Cognitive Science Society.